• Skip to primary navigation

 How to Ripen Bananas

-Sometimes when making dessert breads, banana pancakes, banana muffins, or even a fun twist on something like banana bread pudding, it can call for overripe bananas.
+Sometimes when making dessert bread recipes, banana pancakes, banana muffins, or even a fun twist on something like banana bread pudding, it can call for overripe bananas.
 But when you’ve recently purchased fresh bananas from the grocery store, they may be really green and not sweet at all.

 So if this is the case, there’s a trick to making the bananas ripe, in minutes, so you can be well on your way to make your favorite recipe.